 “Once upon a time, the gods of Asgarth created a man they called “Kvasir”.
 He was the wisest of all the sons of Midgarth, his only problem being his lack of immortality.”
 (Snævarr: 1)

-- came as an extra hostage from the Vanir.
+- came as an extra hostage from the Vanir at the end of the Aesir – Vanir war.

 - came from the peace agreement itself, when both parties spat in a vat and the Aesir then brought the spittle to life.

 So in one story he’s a Van, and this origin emphasizes the generosity of the Vanir, who added an extra hostage to their “best men”, Njord and Freyr.
-The other also has a sharing element, as both parties spit in a vat to seal the peace agreement, but makes the Aesir superior by having them realize the potential stored in that vat, and magically turn it into a person.
+In the other, he is a product of both Aesir and Vanir, since both parties spit in a vat to seal the peace agreement.
+The second story makes the Aesir superior, though, since the Aesir had the knowledge to see the potential in the spittle, and the magic to harness it.

 Odin went out with a great army against the Vanaland people; but they were well prepared, and defended their land; so that victory was changeable, and they ravaged the lands of each other, and did great damage.
 They tired of this at last, and on both sides appointed a meeting for establishing peace, made a truce, and exchanged hostages.
 The Vanaland people sent their best men, Njord the Rich, and his son Frey.
 The people of Asaland sent a man called Hone, whom they thought well suited to be a chief, as he was a stout and very handsome man; and with him they sent a man of great understanding called Mime.
 On the other side, the Vanaland people sent the wisest man in their community, who was called Kvase.